spurwadi2/v2/about/index.md

 After the takeover of my Wordpress powered blog happened, I turned to self written PHP sites and static sites completely.
 I have built a social network based on PHP for my peer group which is highly secure but when it comes down to speed it lags behind.
 So I built this site using Jekyll, a blog aware static site generator.

 I hope this site will perform as envisioned.

+<center>•   •   •</center>

+**Update:* Thanks for visiting my blog.
+I don’t post as often as I’d like.
+It’s a little contingent on time and motivation.
+Mostly time I’d say.
+But enjoy.. :D

 -----